INTERNATIONAL

 Financial

-provides information that is used to assist with establishment of an order and
+Circumstances Form.
+This form provides information that is used to assist

-enforcement of a recognized order.
-This
+with establishment of an order and enforcement of a recognized order.
+This form

-form also provides additional information that may help locate the respondent.
+also provides additional information that may help locate the respondent.

-NOTE: Because this
+NOTE:

-form can be used for a number of different applications, not all parts of this
+Because this form can be used for a number of

-form will need to be completed for an application for recognition or
+for an application for recognition or recognition and enforcement.

-Responsibilities of a Central Authority
+of a Central Authority

 1. Pursuant to Article 5, General functions of Central Authorities, Central Authorities must:

 a.
-Cooperate and work with other countries to “achieve the purposes of the Convention” [Article 5(a)]; and,
+Cooperate and work with other countries to “achieve the purposes of the Convention” (Article 5(a)); and,

-b. “seek as far as possible solutions to difficulties which arise in the application of the Convention” [Article 5(b)].
+b. “seek as far as possible solutions to difficulties which arise in the application of the Convention” (Article 5(b)).

 2. Pursuant to Article 6, Specific functions of Central Authorities, Central Authorities must: